Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

 \subsection{The cosmic infrared background}

 CIB anisotropies are expected to trace large-scale structures and probe the clustering properties of galaxies, which in turn are linked to those of their host dark matter halos.
 Because the clustering of dark matter is well understood, observations of anisotropies in the CIB constrain the relationship between dusty, star-forming galaxies and the dark matter distribution.
-Correlated anisotropies also depend on the mean emissivity per comoving unit volume of dusty, star-forming galaxies and can be used to measure the star formation history.
+Correlated anisotropies also depend on the mean emissivity per comoving unit volume of dusty, star-forming galaxies, and can be used to measure the star formation history.

-The extraction of CIB anisotropies in \Planck/HFI \citep{planck2011-6.6, planck2013-pCIB} is limited by our ability to separate the CIB from the CMB and the Galactic dust.
-At multipole $\ell$=100, the power spectrum of the CIB anisotropies has an amplitude less than 0.2\,\% of the CMB power spectrum at 217\,GHz, and less than 25\,\% of the dust power spectrum in very diffuse regions of the sky ($N_{HI}<2.5\times10^{20} cm^{-2}$) at 857\,GHz.
-Using HI data from three radio telescopes (Parkes, GBT and Effelsberg) and cleaning the CMB using the 100\,GHz map as a template, it has been possible to obtain new measurements of the CIB anisotropies with \Planck/HFI.
-The CIB has been extracted from the maps on roughly 2300 square degrees \citep{planck2013-pCIB}.
-Auto- and cross-power spectra have been computed, from 217 to 3000\,GHz, using both \Planck\/HFI and {\it IRAS}.
+The extraction of CIB anisotropies in \Planck\ \citep{planck2011-6.6, planck2013-pip56} is limited by our ability to separate the CIB from the CMB and Galactic dust.
+At multipole $\ell$=100, the power spectrum of the CIB anisotropies has an amplitude less than 0.2\,\% of the CMB power spectrum at 217\,GHz, and less than 25\,\% of the dust power spectrum in very diffuse regions of the sky ($N_{\rm HI}<2.5\times10^{20}$\,cm$^{-2}$) at 857\,GHz.
+Using \ion{H}{i} data from three radio telescopes (Parkes, GBT, and Effelsberg) and cleaning the CMB using the 100\,GHz map as a template, it has been possible to obtain new measurements of the CIB anisotropies with \Planck.
+The CIB has been extracted from the maps on roughly 2300\,deg$^2$ \citep{planck2013-pip56}.
+Auto- and cross-power spectra have been computed, from 143 to 3000\,GHz, using both \Planck\ and {\it IRAS}.
 Two approaches have been developed to model the power spectra.
-The first one uses only the linear part of the clustering and gives strong constraints on the evolution of the star formation rate up to high redshift.
-The second one is based on a parametrized relation between the dust-processed infrared luminosity and (sub-)halo mass, probing the interplay between baryonic and dark matter throughout cosmic times at an unmatched redshift depth, complementing current and foreseeable optical or near-infrared measurements.
+The first uses only the linear part of the clustering and gives strong constraints on the evolution of the star formation rate throughout cosmic time.
+The second is based on a parameterized relation between the dust-processed infrared luminosity and (sub-)halo mass, and probes the interplay between baryonic and dark matter up to very high redshifts, complementing current and foreseeable optical or near-infrared measurements.

+The CIB, not the CMB, is the dominant extragalactic signal at 857 and 545\,GHz, and even at 353\,GHz for $\ell>1100$.
+Comprising redshifted thermal radiation from ultraviolet-heated dust enshrouding young stars, the CIB contains much of the energy from processes involved in structure formation.
+According to current models, the dusty star-forming galaxies that give rise to the CIB have a redshift distribution peaked between $z\sim1$ and $z\sim 3$, and tend to live in $10^{11.5}$--$10^{13}\,\Msolar$ dark matter halos.
+At all redshifts, the dominant contribution to the SFR density is from halos of mass $\sim10^{12}$\,$\Msolar$.